leta199/Guess-Again/README.md

 - Explore the use of new packages like `random`.

 ## GUESS AGAIN FUNCTION
-Using the basic Python `def` contructor we created a function known as "Guess Again"
+Using the basic Python `def` contructor we created a function known as "Guess Again".

+This function has the arguments: play1, play2, play3 that represnt the input the user enters.